 - Single Parent Services

 Voluntary participation in these programs is based on state mandated guidelines.
-Students must apply for financial aid, complete an EOPS application, and be enrolled as a full-time student at Golden West College.
-Students must also maintain satisfactory academic progress as defined by the Financial Aid Office.
+Students must apply for financial aid, complete an EOPS application, and be enrolled as a full-time student at Golden West College at the time of admission.
+Exceptions to the full-time requirement include eligible foster youth and/or students enrolled in the DSPS program.
+Students must maintain satisfactory academic progress as defined by the Financial Aid Office.
 If applying for the CARE or NextUp Programs, additional documentation is required to establish eligibility.

 All students are eligible to enroll in the Puente program.
 Once enrolled in the Puente Program, students can continue to take advantage of Puente mentoring, counseling, and guidance while enrolled at Golden West College.